firstdraft/guides/appdev-primer.md

  - [Sign up for a free Heroku account](https://signup.heroku.com/) (if it asks for your preferred programming language, say Ruby)

+ - Don't forget to verify your email address for both.

  - Use those two accounts to sign up at [https://ideas.firstdraft.com/](https://ideas.firstdraft.com/)

 ### IMDb ERD